Skip to Main Content

 Summary

-The purpose of this research guide is to provide links to resources relating to the history of the Hebrew and Jewish community of the Rio Grande Valley.
-The guide provides information on community members who have made a lasting impact on the Valley and links to primary and secondary sources among our collections as well as external links of interest.
+This research guide suggests resources relating to the history of the Hebrew and Jewish communities of the Rio Grande Valley.
+It also provides information on community members who have made a lasting impact on the Valley and includes links to sources.

 Background